-When using flux-cored wire, remember to use serrated rollers and change the polarity to DC- if it is self-shielded.
+When using flux-cored wire, remember to use serrated rollers and change the polarity to DC- if it’s self-shielded.

 You can use the typical E71T-11 self-shielded wire, which is excellent if you want to weld outside.

-But it is hard to find thin diameters or small spools and is more expensive.
+But it’s hard to find thin diameters or small spools, and is more expensive.

 Can you TIG weld cast steel?

-TIG welding is excellent for cast steel because you have precise control of the welding heat that helps to eliminate distortion.
+TIG welding is excellent for cast steel because you have precise heat control, which helps to eliminate distortion.

-But this process is the hardest to use and needs a perfectly clean metal to weld.
+But TIG is the hardest process to use and needs a perfectly clean metal to weld.
 If the casting is even slightly dirty, you will end up with: